DdeDamian/ds_challenge/tf_implementation/README.md

 ### Ingress-controller

-As part of the extra resources used for the fullfilment of the project and taking the advantage of use helm, I decided to use and ingress-controller to handle the access to the cluster's services.
-It was installed by hand and the instructions and variables definition are in the `helm` diretory.
+As part of the extra resources used for the fulfillment of the project and taking the advantage of use helm, I decided to use and ingress-controller to handle the access to the cluster's services.
+It was installed by hand and the instructions and variables definition are in the `helm` directory.
-Something important to mention is that this ingress-controller is the one in charge of create and destroy the load balancers we are goign to use to access the different services, through its configuration files we can define which certificate are we going to use for secure conections, subnets to use, etc.
+Something important to mention is that this ingress-controller is the one in charge of create and destroy the load balancers we are going to use to access the different services, through its configuration files we can define which certificate are we going to use for secure connections, subnets to use, etc.

 ### Certificates creation

-The certificate used in the load balancer for the secure conection was requested by hand.
+The certificate used in the load balancer for the secure connection was requested by hand.

 ### Github key

-In order to grant access to the github regitry I needed to use a special token on each deployment I used, s in that way the deployment can downloasd the image needed.
-To achive this I created the following resource in the cluster
+In order to grant access to the github registry I needed to use a special token on each deployment I used, s in that way the deployment can download the image needed.
+To achieve this I created the following resource in the cluster

 ```yaml
 kind: Secret